 To recognize the fact that girls are a part of our cause, the national organization's name was changed to Boys & Girls Clubs of America in 1990.
 Accordingly, Congress amended and renewed our charter.

-Boys & Girls Club of McAlester is governed by a Board of Directors, which is led by Board President Kevin Harris.
+Boys & Girls Club of McAlester is governed by a Board of Directors, which is led by Board President LeNard Rhone.
 Day to day operations are led by Chief Professional Officer Terry Green & Director of Operations Shari Bledsoe.